-Introduction There are many ways you can map a one-to-one relationship with Hibernate.
-In this post, I’m going to demonstrate which mapping is the most efficient one from a database perspective.
+Introduction In this article, we are going to learn the best way to map a OneToOne association with JPA and Hibernate.
+While there are many ways you can map a one-to-one relationship with Hibernate, I’m going to demonstrate which mapping is the most efficient one from a database perspective.

 Introduction In this article, I’m going to explain how the persist and merge entity operations work when using JPA and Hibernate.
 When using JPA, entity state transitions are translated automatically to SQL statements.
 This post is going to explain when to use persist and when to use merge.